Asymptotic Theory for Regularized System Identification Part I: Empirical Bayes Hyper-parameter Estimator: Introduction

 In this paper, we tackle problems of this kind and try to build up the asymptotic theory for the regularized system identification {based on some fundamental results in \cite{JCL2021}\footnote{\cite{JCL2021} is a tutorial and not submitted for publication anywhere, but only uploaded to arXiv for the review of this series of papers.
 It includes the most fundamental results on the asymptotic properties of the least squares estimator and the regularized least square estimator.}}.
 In particular, we consider the regularized finite impulse response (FIR) model estimation with the EB hyper-parameter estimator and filtered white noise input.
 In order to expose and find the factors that affect the convergence properties of the EB hyper-parameter estimator and the corresponding RLS estimator, we first study the convergence in distribution of the EB hyper-parameter estimator and then the asymptotic distribution of the RLS estimator.
 Moreover, we make the analysis in the following order: first generally parameterized regularization, and then the ridge regression \cite{Hastieetal:01} as an illustration.
 Finally, we run Monte Carlo simulations to show the efficacy of our theoretical results.

 The remaining parts of this paper are organized as follows.
 In Section \ref{sec:RLS for FIR model}, we first introduce some preliminary materials and then the problem statement.
 We then study in Section \ref{sec:effects on hyper-parameter estimators} the convergence in distribution of the EB hyper-parameter estimator to its limit, and in Section \ref{sec:asmptotic analysis for RLS estimator}, the asymptotic distribution of the corresponding RLS estimator to the true model parameter.
 In Section \ref{sec:case study}, we consider the ridge regression with filtered white noise inputs as an illustration.
 In Section \ref{sec:sim}, we run Monte Carlo simulations to demonstrate our theoretical results.
-All proofs of theorems and propositions are included in Appendix A, and all required lemmas are contained in Appendix B.
+All proofs of theorems and propositions are included in Appendix A.